KayaGG/BonnieHeroMod/README.md

 A project aiming to port Bonnie from BTD Battles 2 over to BTD 6 and make rebalance her for the different environment.
 Made with help of GrahamKracker & DatJaneDoe.

-KNOWN BUGS:
-* UI Initialization fails under certain circumstances
-* Logic fails to initialize when playing CHIMPS, non issue as her main purpose is cash income, which is disabled in CHIMPS

-Please still report these WITH DETAILS

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)